-Are you considering a career in biology, medicine, veterinary science, dentistry, teaching, chemistry, forensics, or any other area of science?
+Considering a career in field biology, DNA research, teaching, medicine, physical therapy or any other area of science?
 If the answer is yes, then the Biology department at Siena Heights University can support you on your learning journey!

 Where your educational journey leads you depends in part on where you start.
 In the Biology department, our approach to education, which combines a supportive community learning environment with a broad spectrum of challenging courses, in-depth lab and field experiences, and intensive research projects, has successfully prepared our graduates for their future careers.

 Whether you are interested in our traditional four-year path or are transferring from another school, you are invited to visit the Science department at Siena Heights University and to experience how our learning community can assist you on your educational journey.

 Meet the faculty members of the Biology program.

 Professor of Biology517-264-7643 Professor of Biology517-264-7649 Associate Professor of Biology517-264-7637 Associate Professor of Biology517-264-7636

 Learn about the career opportunities you can have with a degree in Biology.

 Careers related to biology include: